k-jingyang/k-jingyang.github.io/_posts/2020-10-06-raison-detre.md

 1. Record my learnings and small wins
 1. Solidify my understanding and identify any knowledge gaps by writing about what I learnt

-In a way, this blog is a form of an engineering logbook; To provide a platform to pen down thoughts, and to faciliate my growth.
+In a way, this blog is a form of an engineering logbook; To provide a platform to pen down thoughts, and to facilitate my growth.

 Guiding principles:
 1. A post does not have to be perfect